Reserve Name – Stodmarsh Reserve (& Grove Ferry)

 Internally is a standard format with single height viewing slots and upward opening windows.

-Tower hide is accessible only by steep steps and overlooks the main lake and reedbeds.
-Inside is the standard format.
+The new Tower Hide is accessible only by steep steps and overlooks the main lake and reedbeds.
+Inside is light and airy with glass windows making it easier to view in all directions.

 It has great views of the majority of the northern end of the reserve.